canyon289/canyon289.github.io/dev/content/RotateandReusability.md

   <rect x="20" y="40" height="20" width="40"></rect>
 </svg>

-Our next challenge is reprsenting a diamond.
+Our next challenge is representing a diamond.
 There is no basic shape for a diamond in the SVG library.
 Given that we can't just "tell" the renderer to draw a diamond we could instead manually "draw" the lines like this